chinchalinchin/scrilla/README.md

 >./scripts/server/launch-server.sh -local

-This will launch embed the Django app on your <i>localhost</i> and expose the
+This will launch the Django app and expose it on your <i>localhost</i>.

 ### Container Setup